20 days of fantasy and failure: Inside Trump’s quest to overturn the election

 In the days following the election, few states drew Trump’s attention like Georgia, a once-reliable bastion of Republican votes that he carried in 2016 but appeared likely to lose narrowly to Biden as late-remaining votes were tallied.

-And few people attracted Trump’s anger like Gov. Brian Kemp, the state’s Republican governor who rode the president’s coattails to his own narrow victory in 2018.
+And few people attracted Trump’s anger like Gov. Brian Kemp, the state’s Republican governor, who rode the president’s coattails to his own narrow victory in 2018.

 A number of Trump allies tried to pressure Raffensperger, the Republican secretary of state, into putting his thumb on the scale.
 Republican Sens.
 David Perdue and Kelly Loeffler — both forced into runoff elections on Jan.
 5 — demanded Raffensperger’s resignation.
 Sen. Lindsey O. Graham (R-S.C.), a Trump friend who chairs the powerful Senate Judiciary Committee, called Raffensperger to seemingly encourage him to find a way to toss legal ballots.